 Sephiroth, meanwhile, is examining the pod.
 He says the malfunction comes from here, and has you seal a valve to solve the problem.
 Well, mission complete then!
 Let’s all go home and not incontrovertibly trigger the events of a mainline Final Fantasy game.

 Sephiroth took to looking in another pod, and Zack’s curiosity overcame him and he took a look himself, discovering a monstrous, humanoid, crystalline being.
-Zack asked what it was, and Sephiroth explained that members of SOLDIER are, as Zack presumably knows, infused by mako.
+Zack asked what it was, and Sephiroth gave an “as you already know” speech about how members of SOLDIER are infused by mako.
 In contrast to Chapter 3 (though in line with the flashback), Sephiroth says that average SOLDIERs are enhanced but “still human.”
 He says that the things in the tube are also mako-enhanced, but now they’re something else, and he defines all monsters as creatures created by mako experimentation, and pins the blame for these creatures on Professor Hojo.

 At this point in the flashback, FFVII does a time skip, so Crisis Core takes this opportunity to start making big changes, namely by inserting Genesis to the scene.
 Genesis hilariously hits Zack off-screen with a fire spell, and Zack comes tumbling into frame while Kyle and I kill ourselves laughing.
 Zack (still off-screen) remarks that Genesis is still alive, and Genesis reaches up to his hair and says “If you can call this living.”
 I’m dusty, Zack, with frosted tips, it’s just unworkable.